Healthy Homes Assessment Clive

 Draught Stopping Clive

-If you are able to feel external air flowing in or a clear draught from a crack or a gap that is, it’s probably a gap or hole that needs sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit within your home need the sealing.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be shut off.
-Property managers and landlords are responsible for ensuring that such draughts are squelched whenever imaginable.
+If you can feel external air entering or an unobstructed draught coming from a gap or hole, then it is likely a crack or crack that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit into the home need seals.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as much as imaginable.

-There is no need to block off gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the structure when the house heats and cools, in order to let them be closed and opened instead of instead of being stuck.
-We will check all windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure when the home warms and cools so that they are able to be opened and closed rather than securing.
+We will test the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections